Boethius: In popular culture

-In Dante's Divine Comedy, the spirit of Boethius is pointed out by Saint Thomas Aquinas and is mentioned further in the poem.
+In Dante Alighieri's Divine Comedy, the spirit of Boethius is pointed out by Saint Thomas Aquinas and is mentioned further in the poem.

 In the novel A Confederacy of Dunces by John Kennedy Toole, Boethius is the favorite philosopher of the main character, Ignatius J. Reilly.
 The "Boethian Wheel" is a theme throughout the book, which won the Pulitzer Prize for Fiction in 1981.

+Boethius is cited in Umberto Eco's novel "The Name of the Rose".

 C. S. Lewis references Boethius in chapter 27 of the Screwtape Letters.

 Boethius also appears in the 2002 film 24 Hour Party People where he is played by Christopher Eccleston.

 In 1976, a lunar crater was named in honor of Boethius.

-The title of Alain de Botton's book, The Consolations of Philosophy, is derived from Boethius' Consolation.
+The title of Alain de Botton's book, The Consolations of Philosophy, is derived from Boethius's Consolation.

-A codex of Boethius' The Consolation of Philosophy is the focus of The Late Scholar, a Lord Peter Wimsey novel by Jill Paton Walsh.
+A codex of Boethius's The Consolation of Philosophy is the focus of The Late Scholar, a Lord Peter Wimsey novel by Jill Paton Walsh.

-In the video game Genshin Impact, the song "Metres of Boethius" plays within the Sea of Bygone Eras, where the sunken civilization of Remuria once worshipped the Grand Symphony.